 April 15, 1837 - February 11, 1861

 Springfield -- When Lincoln arrived in the new capital of Illinois, he boarded with friends and stayed in country inns and farmhouses while traveling the legal circuit, which covered several counties.
-After he married Mary Todd in November 1842, they lived briefly at the Globe Tavern (no longer standing), where Robert, their first son was born.
-In the fall of 1843 they rented a small home at 214 South Fourth Street (no longer standing).
+After he married Mary Todd in November 1842, they lived briefly at the Globe Tavern, which is no longer standing, where Robert, their first son was born.
+In the fall of 1843 they rented a small home at 214 South Fourth Street, which no longer exists.
 By May 1844 they purchased a house at Eighth and Jackson Streets, now a beloved visitors' site.
 Here three of their four sons were born and one, Edward Baker Lincoln, died.

 February 23, 1861 - April 14, 1865

 Washington, DC -- Following a long inaugural journey, the Lincoln family stayed briefly in the Willard Hotel, a few blocks east of the White House.
 After President Lincoln's inauguration on March 4, 1861, they lived on the second floor of the White House.
 Robert Lincoln attended Harvard College and was seldom present, but the remaining sons, Willie and Thomas (Tad), lived in the presidential quarters.
 Willie died there in 1862, so his remains and that of his murdered father returned together to Illinois in 1865.

 During the summers of 1862-64, the family spent time on the grounds of the Soldiers' Home, now a military retirement facility several miles north of the White House.
 This location gave them more peace and privacy, yet was close enough for President Lincoln to commute to his office by horseback or carriage.
 The house they used is now open to the public as the Lincoln Cottage.